marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 - Deliver malicious links or attachments in subsequent communications

 **How:** The email was submitted via an authenticated SMTP session (ESMTPSA) using a freemail account, allowing it to pass SPF and DKIM checks and bypass basic email security controls.
+The sending host information does not align with the connecting IP address, indicating inconsistent sender identification and suggesting the use of obfuscation or non-standard email tooling.

 Overall, the attack leverages a combination of: